© 2014 -

 Disclaimer.
 The information provided on this website is researched and supplied in good faith and to the best of my knowledge is accurate.
 However, I do not claim that the content is definitive, and nothing in the site should be construed as a specific recommendation.
 Battlefield walking can be hazardous and no responsibility can be taken for travel and visit decisions made on the basis of viewing this site.
 Opinions are solely my own.
 This site has no commercial intention and is for educational and informational use.
 Images used are either my own personal property, donated by acquaintances (and duly acknowledged) or are in the public domain.

-I was not able to visit Gallipoli this year.
-However, my good friend Diccon Roberts walked through the gully in September 2014 and has kindly supplied some further images.
+I was not able to visit Gallipoli in 2014.
+However, my good friend Diccon Roberts walked through the gully last September and has kindly supplied some further images.
 They carry a name credit where used.
 Thanks Diccon!

 I am working on a new section, linked above, called ‘The Spurs’ which explores the raised ground to the left and right of the gully.
-This is rather lacking in images at present but this will be remedied in 2015.
+This is rather lacking in images at present but this will be remedied later this year.

 Over the next few months I will be adding video clips of a walk through Gully Ravine, as well as footage from other locations, including the Kireche Tepe Ridge at Suvla.
 This was filmed by another good friend, Lynn Rothwell, in late 2013.
 Lynn is a professional film maker, so even if my presenting leaves something to be desired, her technical production will be first class!
 Call back soon to see this new content.